localdev-josh/Number-conversion-tool/README.md

 # A Number Conversion tool

-A web-based application that converts numeric input into the English phrase of that number.
+A web-based application that converts numeric input into the text phrase of that number.

 Examples
 <pre>